-The Last Lions of Africa is a collection of stories from the frontline in the battle to save a species.
-For those who have spent time in Africa – this is an emotional read.
-I highly recommend a box of tissues!
+The Last Lions of Africa is a collection of stories from the frontlines of the battle to save a species.
+This book is an emotional read, particularly for those who have spent time in Africa.
+I recommend keeping a box of tissues on hand.

-The book is an inspiring and moving account of one man’s journey into the world of lions, why they are rapidly vanishing, and what can be done to save them and thus save Africa, whose fragile environment relies on these apex predators to hold everything in order.
+This book is a remarkable account of a man’s journey into the world of lions.
+Their disappearance and what can be done to save them, and Africa, which depends on these apex predators for its delicate ecosystem.

-Anthony’s vivid storytelling weaves together natural history, ancient lore, and multidisciplinary science to depict a world where human populations are increasing while wild lands are shrinking; where lions and indigenous peoples battle not for land ownership but for survival.
-Anthony brings Africa, its people, and its endangered lions to life in this gripping and important novel, revealing the unexpected ways in which those last lions could be saved.
+Anthony’s vivid storytelling weaves together natural history, ancient lore, and multidisciplinary science.
+And, depicts a world where human populations are increasing while wild areas are shrinking.
+And where lions and indigenous peoples battle not for land ownership but for survival.
+It is Anthony’s novel that presents the unexpected ways in which we can save the last lions, Africa and its people.